 “In a month we can train a sales team with no materials, a founder shooting from the hip, and still keep up with existing sales”… Dying words!
 Don’t take for granted how long it takes to get people up to speed on everything that you’ve learned over 2 years.

 Everything slows down as you have customers.
 You have a drag of legacy customers, legacy features, that have to be managed as you grow.
-Your existing customers are what keep you alive, and they are the ones who invested in your early.
+Your existing customers are what keep you alive, and they are the ones who invested in you early.
 Don’t piss them off!